cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 :layout :post
 :tags ["Clojure" "Life" "Lisp" "SICP"]}

-I first learned of the concept of the meta-circular evaluator in [Chapter 4](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-25.html) and [Lecture 7A](https://www.youtube.com/watch?v=0m6hoOelZH8) of [The Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/) (SICP).
+This will be a walkthrough of the meta-circular evaluator demonstrated in [Chapter 4](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-25.html) and [Lecture 7A](https://www.youtube.com/watch?v=0m6hoOelZH8) of [The Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/) (SICP).
 The chapter and video are on the subject of "meta-linguistic abstraction" -- the establishing of new languages.
 To evaluate a computer language you need an evaluator (also called interpreter) for that language.
-Evaluating an expression in a programming language means that the evaluator returns it result.
+Evaluating an expression in a programming language means that the evaluator performs or executes the instructions described in the expression.
 An evaluator is called meta-circular if it evaluates the same language as it is written in using the same language constructs as the language itself (circular definitions).

 Why would you want such a thing?